JakubFranek/Kapytal/docs/glossary.md

 Categories are meant to be rather generic and "reused" often.
 [Tags](#tag-) are better suited as an "one-off" attribute.

-- Example Income Categories: "Employment/Salary", "Employment/Benefits", "Employment/Bonus", "Tax Refund".
+- Example Income Categories: *Employment/Salary*, *Employment/Benefits*, *Employment/Bonus*, *Tax Refund*.
-- Example Expense Categories: "Food and Drink/Eating out", "Food and Drink/Groceries", "Bills/Heating", "Health/Medicine", "Housing/Rent", "Housing/Equipment/Kitchen", "Transport/Airplane", "Car/Fuel", "Car/Repairs", "Clothes/Accessories", "Sports/Equipment", "Leisure/Culture/Theatre".
+- Example Expense Categories: *Food and Drink/Eating out*, *Food and Drink/Groceries*, *Bills/Heating*, *Health/Medicine*, *Housing/Rent*, *Housing/Equipment/Kitchen*, *Transport/Airplane*, *Car/Fuel*, *Car/Repairs*, *Clothes/Accessories*, *Sports/Equipment*, *Leisure/Culture/Theatre*.
-- Example Income and Expense Categories: "Interest", "Gift".
+- Example Income and Expense Categories: *Interest*, *Gift*.

 Contrary to many similar software, in Kapytal, the user can assign Categories to Cash Transactions regardless of how many children the Categories have.
-For example, the user can use Category "Food and Drink" as well as "Food and Drink/Eating out", and both could be even assigned to the same Cash Transactions at the same time.
+For example, the user can use Category *Food and Drink* as well as *Food and Drink/Eating out*, and both could be even assigned to the same Cash Transactions at the same time.

 ## Currencies and Exchange Rates Form